artwork-software/artwork/README.md

 Try these after major updates to be sure, that you are not missing new features.

+# Frequent Setup Bugs

+If you have problems migrating after doing the newest upgrade and get this migration to fail:

+2024_11_23_165534_add_show_qualifications_to_user

+Then it is a compatibility issue between MySql and MariaDB, for the ongoing development we decided to use MariaDB, so you will need to swap to MariaDB.
+To help with the switch we built a script in the .install folder to do this for you.
+Important: Do a backup of your db before using this script, then run the script .install/db-install.sh, after that the migration will work.

 # Installation

 Artwork supports to be installed as a standalone application for dedicated servers or as a multi container app powered by docker